lucapette/web/main/content/writing/on-writing.markdown

 I use [outlining](<https://en.wikipedia.org/wiki/Outline_(list)>) every time I have no clue what I'm doing.

-As that's true for most of what I do (and yes, that's true for you too.
-Don't lie to yourself my friend), I organise lists this way every day.
+Since that's true for most of what I do (and yes, that's true for you too.
+Don't lie to yourself), I organise lists this way every day.

 When it comes to writing, it helps me to structure ideas that have been on my mind for a while.
 This article is a perfect example.